History of Wisconsin: Roaring Twenties and the New Deal

-Political era
+World War II and postwar Wisconsin

 In the 20th century, Superior was a major hub for shipping iron ore across the Great Lakes via lake freighters.

 Wisconsin took part in several political extremes in the mid to late 20th century, ranging from the anti-communist crusades of Senator Joseph McCarthy in the 1950s, to the founding of Earth Day by environmental advocate, Governor and Senator, Gaylord Nelson in 1970.
 During radical protests against the Vietnam War at UW-Madison, an attack by anarchists culminated in the Sterling Hall bombing in August 1970.
 The state undertook welfare reform under Republican Governor Tommy Thompson during the 1990s.
 The state's economy also underwent further transformations towards the close of the 20th century, as heavy industry and manufacturing declined in favor of a service economy based on medicine, education, agribusiness, and tourism.

 The Wisconsin Walleye War became the name for late 20th-century events in Wisconsin in protest of Ojibwe hunting and fishing rights.
 In a 1975 case, the tribes challenged state efforts to regulate their hunting and fishing off the reservations, based on their rights in the treaties of St. Peters (1837) and La Pointe (1842).
 On August 21, 1987, U.S. District Court judge Barbara Crabb ruled that six Ojibwe tribal governments had the right under these treaties to hunt and fish throughout their former territory.
 Protests erupted among sports fishermen and resort owners who were opposed to tribal members spearfishing walleye during spawning season.
 Protests continued into 1991 until tribal supporters successfully petitioned federal courts to issue an injunction against the protesters.